quantrocket-llc/ibpythonic/README.md

 There are probably additional gotchas.

-## Contributing

-Contributions and pull requests are welcome.
-Right now, updating the `demo` directory to work with `ibapi` would be especially welcome.

-ibpythonic is maintained by [QuantRocket](https://www.quantrocket.com).
-QuantRocket is a Docker-based microservice platform for automated trading with Interactive Brokers.
-QuantRocket is currently under development, so our focus is on building out the platform and updating ibpythonic as needed by the platform.
-In the short term, this may limit our bandwidth for making changes to ibpythonic not required by our platform; however, we are beneficiaries of open source software and intend to maintain ibpythonic indefinitely going forward.

 ## Usage guide
 *[the following guide is taken more or less directly from the IbPy wiki]*